animo/awesome-self-sovereign-identity/readme.md

 - [Introduction to NFTs for Identity](https://walt.id/decentralized-identity-explained/nfts)
 - [The Future of Decentralized Identity: SSI vs. NFTs](https://walt.id/decentralized-identity-explained/ssi-vs-nfts)
 - [The Pilot Playbook - How to build SSI Pilots](https://walt.id/playbooks)
+- [eSSIF-Lab Glossary](https://essif-lab.github.io/framework/docs/essifLab-glossary) - A glossary by eSSIF-Lab describing various terms commonly used in the space of SSI.
+- [Overview of Frameworks & SDKs](https://europeanblockchainassociation.org/ssi-frameworks-sdks-overview/) - An overview of various SSI frameworks and SDKs by the European Blockchain Association.
+- [Overview of SSI Wallets](https://europeanblockchainassociation.org/ssi-wallets/) - An overview of various SSI wallets by the European Blockchain Association.

 ## 📄 Technical Specifications